Srivashinie/Travel-Planner/Docs/Project_Planning.md

 - As a user, I want to see a list of recommended restaurants near my selected destination, so that I can plan where to eat during my trip.
 - As a user, I want to see a list of recommended hotels near my selected destination, so that I can plan where to stay during my trip.

+**4. Workflow**
+- We will use python, html and css to develop this application.
+- The user inputs their travel details such as dates, preferences and submits them.
+- The frontend then displays the itinerary and recommendations with options for the user to customize.
+- The backend processes this input by fetching data from APIs and the database, generates recommendations and creates the itinerary and then sends the results back to the frontend.
+- The database stores and retrieves user preferences, itineraries, activity details, and updates dynamic information like weather.